Eashir/TableviewCellPartTwo/README.md

 4. In the Second Horizontal Stack View, add a vertical stackview
 5. In this vertical stackview, add the '364' and 'Days' labels
-6. You can copy this stackview and post it 3 more times for the rest of the time labels
+6. You can copy this stackview and paste it 3 more times for the rest of the time labels
-7. We can give a spacing of 8 in this Second Horizontal Stack View as shown in the final screenshot
+7. We can give a **spacing** of 8 in this Second Horizontal Stack View as shown in the final screenshot
 8. Add your images in the First Horizontal Stackview
 9. Give your images an aspect ratio of 1:1